- 1. Set a Realistic Budget for Buying the RV

 The many different ways to save money include:

-- Travel at the posted speeds.
-Fuel is usually one of the largest parts of an RVer’s budget.
-Traveling at posted speeds cuts down on fuel consumption.
+- Observe the speed limit: Fuel is usually one of the largest parts of an RVer's budget.
+When you drive at the posted speeds, you help keep your fuel consumption in check.